If you have any questions, please contact the Engineering Department at 763-706-3700. Thank you for your patience and cooperation.

 - Madison to Monroe Streets, 42nd to 43rd Avenues

-The boat landing will be closed during construction from July 18 to August 30, 2019.
+The boat landing will be closed during construction.

 Wargo Court Park is a mini-park located at the northwest corner of Central Avenue and 41st Avenue.
 No major work has been performed at Wargo Court in over 30 years, focusing only on maintaining the park.
 The primary park feature is the fountain, which is beyond repair and in need of replacement.
 The electrical serving the site is undersized and old and trips repeatedly.
 The site amenities such as the retaining walls and landscaping are dilapidated and in need of a complete replacement.

 The Park and Recreation Commission has completed master planning of six (6) parks, culminating in the reconstruction of each of these parks.
 The intent of a Master Plan is to provide a detailed plan of the entire park for redevelopment.
 Therefore, it is the desire of the Park and Recreation Commission and City Staff to have a detailed working plan to rehabilitate or rebuild elements of the park in phases, as funding becomes available.

 7) Traffic Signal Replacement: Central Avenue at 41st Avenue (MnDOT project currently under construction)

 MnDOT is scheduled to completely replace the traffic signal at this intersection in 2019.
 The work will include new signal bases, poles and arms, new LED lights, new controller, new LED street name signs and a new Emergency Vehicle Pre-emption System ("EVP System") and Accessible Pedestrian Signals ("APS").

 Future Construction Projects:

 University Avenue Trail and Decorative Fence, 37th to 40th Avenues (east)